cleanlab/examples/README.md

 This repo contains code examples that demonstrate how to use [cleanlab](https://github.com/cleanlab/cleanlab) with specific real-world models/datasets, how its underlying algorithms work, how to get better results via advanced functionality, and how to train certain models used in some cleanlab tutorials.

 To quickly learn how to run cleanlab on your own data, first check out the [quickstart tutorials](https://docs.cleanlab.ai/) before diving into the examples below.
-[Our blog](https://cleanlab.ai/blog/) demonstrates many more applications beyond the code examples provided in this repository.
+[Our blog](https://cleanlab.ai/blog/) demonstrates many more applications beyond these code examples.

 ## Table of Contents